-In order to obtain Covered Services, we recommend you designate a Network Primary Care Provider for each Member.
-You may select any Network Primary Care Provider who is accepting new patients.
-If you do not select a Network Primary Care Provider for each Member, one will be assigned.
-You may obtain a list of Network Primary Care Providers within our network, CCCWA Exchange, at our website or by contacting our Member Services department.
+In order to obtain Covered Services, we recommend you designate a Primary Care Provider (PCP) for each Member.
+You may select any PCP who is accepting new patients.
+If you do not select a PCP for each Member, one will be assigned.
+You may obtain a list of PCPs within our Network, CCCWA Exchange, at our website or by contacting our Member Services department.

-Female Members may choose to have any Physician or Medical Practitioner listed under the "Women's Healthcare Direct Access Providers" provision of this Contract as their Network Primary Care Provider, if desired.
+Members may choose to have any Physician or Medical Practitioner listed under the "Women's Healthcare Direct Access Providers" provision of this section as their PCP, if desired.